kebaldwi/ansible_lab_v1/MDTGuide.md

  ## Grpc Maximum Message Size, default is 4MB, increase the size.
  max_msg_size = 4000000
 ```
-gRPC configuration uses _inputs.cisco_telemetry_mdt_ plugin.
-The parameters are pretty simple. _grpc_ is the protocol we use and telegraf listens on port _57500_.
-You can specify different port if you like.
-Just to make sure switch has the same port configured for telemetry. _max_msg_size_ has default value which is sufficient.
-You can see gRPC configuration in telegraf is pretty simple.
-The switch has the configuration to specify the xpath for the data and is responsible for sending the data to telegraf.
+gRPC configuration uses the _inputs.cisco_telemetry_mdt_ plugin.
+The parameters are pretty simple. _grpc_ is the protocol we use and Telegraf listens on port _57500_.
+You can specify a different port if you like.
+Just make sure the switch has the same port configured for telemetry. _max_msg_size_ has the default value which is sufficient.
+You can see the gRPC configuration in Telegraf is pretty simple.
+The switch has the configuration to specify the xpath for the data and is responsible for sending the data to Telegraf.
 Telegraf is the receiver only in this case.
-Next, let's look at gNMI input setting.
+Next, let's look at gNMI input settings.

 #### Input Setting for gNMI